 Making access to financial services a citizenry right

-Written by Prof. Florence D.A.M Luoga, Governor, Bank of Tanzania
+Written by Prof. Florens D.A.M Luoga, Governor, Bank of Tanzania

 Without access to financial services, it is difficult for people to attain basic social and economic needs.
 Lack of access to financial services entraps the poor and vulnerable segments of the society in the vicious cycle of poverty, making it harder for them to fully participate in the economy.
 Access to financial services is an enabler for achieving the goal of inclusive societies where citizens partake in the socio-economic development.